2026 Board Report

 Team Development

-In addition to tracking retention, learning, and performance, we also conduct a summer survey to get feedback from the team on how they fell about working at Change Labs.
-Here are the results from the 2024 Summer survey.
+In addition to tracking retention, learning, and performance, we also conduct a summer survey to get feedback from the team on how they feel about working at Change Labs.
+Here are the results from the 2025 Summer survey.

 Investing in Native people